API Reference

 Authentication

 The Tidal Control API uses Bearer tokens for authentication.
 Tokens are issued by your tenant's Keycloak realm using the OAuth 2.0 Device Authorization Grant (RFC 8628).
-This flow is designed for scripts and CLI tools that cannot open a browser window themselves.
+This flow is designed for scripts and CLI tools that cannot open a browser window themselves, and the token acts as you — with your permissions.

 Prerequisites